5 Ways to Fix iPhone Touch Screen Not Working Issue After Updating to iOS 15

 Part 3: Fix iPhone touch screen not working issues without data loss

-If the previous two methods haven't worked then you can be assured that the issue really is in the software update.
-In this case most of the techniques people adopt to fix the issue leads to a return to factory settings, which means that you might suffer considerable data loss.
-We will also show you the regular methods of reset, however before we do so you should try every method necessary to Fix iPhone touch screen not working issues without data loss.
+If the previous two methods haven't worked, you can be assured that the issue really is in the software update.
+In this case most of the techniques people adopt to fix the issue lead to a return to factory settings, which means that you might suffer considerable data loss.
+We will also show you the regular methods of reset, however, before we do so, you should try every method necessary to Fix the iPhone touch screen not working issues without data loss.
 As such, a great tool that you can use is Dr.Fone - System Repair.

-Dr.Fone - System Repair is a great tool rolled out by Wondershare, which has been covered by Forbes (twice) and rewarded by Deloitte (again twice) for excellence in technology .
-It is generally capable of fixing most iOS system issues, and it can do so without suffering any data loss.
+Dr.Fone - System Repair is a great tool rolled out by Wondershare, which Forbes has covered (twice) and rewarded by Deloitte (again twice) for excellence in technology.
+It can fix most iOS system issues, and it can do so without suffering any data loss.

 Fix iPhone touch screen not working issue without data loss!

 - Returns iOS to normal, no data loss at all.